 I’ve worked in Richmond for the last four years, so I’ve tried many of the restaurants in the area.
 I think Buenos Aires is my favourite.
 The Chorizo Sirloin steak cooked medium rare with Malbec sauce on the side is the best thing you’ll order all year.

 #5 Popeseye Steakhouse, London

 The Original Popeseye Steakhouse in Olympia serves only the finest pure-bred grass fed Aberdeen Angus beef from the North-East of Scotland.
 All our beef is hung for a minimum of 28 days which gives it its distinctive flavour.
 We don’t oil our steaks before they grill, and you won’t find a sprinkle of salt or a splash of sauce anywhere near our beef, you simply don’t need it, the beef is that good!

 Popeseye Steakhouse is hidden on a corner halfway up Archway hill, but once you know it’s there you will feel its pull every time you pass.
 [Update: This branch has now closed.]
 This cute little steakhouse feels like you’re dining in someone’s very trendy living room.
 Oh and good luck ordering vegetables in this temple of meat.

 We work with our own herd of rare and traditional breed cattle on the Flat Iron Farm in North Yorkshire as well as a network of small specialist farmers and butchers hand selecting their finest individual animals for us in order to source truly exceptional beef.

 Flat Iron is a minimalist industrial-style steakhouse with only one main dish on the menu – the Flat Iron Steak.
-I had mine medium rare with peppercorn sauce, and shared a bottle of red wine, a side of roast aubergine and dripping cooked chips with Matt.
+I had mine medium rare with peppercorn sauce.
+We shared a bottle of red wine, a side of roast aubergine and dripping cooked chips.